George H.W. Bush's Service Dog Stays By His Casket

 George H.W.
 Bush and Barbara Bush were noted dog lovers.

-During their time in the White House, the presidential pets were Millie, a Springer Spaniel, and later one of Millie's puppies, named Ranger.
+During their time in the White House, the presidential pets were Millie, a springer spaniel, and later one of Millie's puppies, named Ranger.

 (Spot, the White House pet of George W. Bush, was also a puppy of Millie's.)